 This list can go on and on since there are other scenarios associated with business models, go-to-market strategies, licensing issues, and supply chain concerns.
 Some investors focus on specific geographies, and it’s important to check their portfolios before reaching out.

 - Be ready to tell your story.
-How to sell a business idea to investors? — Think about your meetings with investors as job interviews and don’t revolve around the reasons why you need funding.
+How to sell a business idea to investors?
+Think of your meetings with investors as job interviews and don’t revolve around the reasons why you need funding.
 Talk about your journey, how you’ve come to this point, and how your story will evolve.

 - Create a prototype.
-Most people are visuals, and we remember and acquire visual information better and faster.
+Most people are visual, and we remember and acquire visual information better and faster.
 Moreover, having a prototype of product images will make your startup look mature.
 If you can collect user testing results, they will help you demonstrate the value, demand, and a better probability of return for investors.

 - Be persistent.
-Finding investors for business may take time, and not every pitch will be successful.
+Finding investors for a business may take time, and not every pitch will be successful.
 Be patient, get in touch with other investors, and don’t forget to check out other funding sources.

-Unfortunately, there’s no universal receipt or formula on how to find investors for startups, and even if you find one, it doesn’t mean that it’ll work for your niche or product.
+Unfortunately, there’s no universal rule or formula on how to find an investor for your startup business idea, and even if you find one, it doesn’t mean that it’ll work for your niche or product.
 Working with startups and mature companies, we know what it takes to not only kick-off but also to stay afloat.

 Dashdevs, with a great fintech software development expertise, has also evolved from a 10-person team into a seven-story office with 150+ top-notch employees in less than six years.
 Moreover, we continue growing despite fierce competition.